 Prepping: Basic Beginners Guide – Why Prep?
 (Pt.
 1)

 This is a 2 part series for folks who are just getting started on their journey to preparedness.
-The series will give you the basic fundamentals of how to start prepping, help you gain an understanding of why you need to have certain disaster supplies in place, and give insight on where to get those supplies.
+The series will give you the basic fundamentals of how to get started with prepping, help you gain an understanding of why you need to have certain disaster supplies in place, and provide some suggestions for where to get those supplies.
 If you want even more in-depth information on preparedness, click here.

-Preparing for a short term disaster or a long term disaster shares the same basic goal.
-That goal is: to be self-sufficient and have the ability to care for yourself and your family independently during an unforeseen disaster.
-Create a disaster check list to add another layer of disaster planning and to expedite the process of dealing with a disaster, if one comes your way.
+Whether you’re preparing for a short-term disaster or a long term disaster, you have the same basic goal.
+That goal is: to be self-sufficient and have the ability to care for yourself and your family independently during an unforeseen event.

 Know What You Are Preparing For

 Typically, the best way to prepare for a disaster is to plan for the worst case scenario so that all areas are covered.
 Plan as though you won’t have electricity, running water, or the ability to run to the store.
 This may sound a bit excessive when you’re just starting out, but being completely prepared and self-sufficient for a given disaster is the basis of prepping.
 Soon, thinking of the possibilities and how to solve the issues that arise will be second nature for you.

-Longer term preppers are generally planning for disasters that could last for a more extended period of time.
-They plan for longer periods of self-sufficiency in the event that something more dramatic occurs.
+Long-term preppers are planning for disasters that could last for a more extended period of time.
+They plan for periods of self-sufficiency in the event that something more dramatic occurs.
 A few examples of a long-term scenario would be a power outage that lasts more than a month, (some people affected by Superstorm Sandy had no power for many months after the event), a job loss that leaves you with little to no income, or dramatic events like war, an EMP strike, or a solar flare.
-These preppers have a short term supply to complement their long term supply.
+These preppers have a short-term supply to complement their long-term supply.
 A longer term food supply usually includes dehydrated foods, MRE’s, seeds, hand crank wheat grinders, and equipment to be used in a non-technological environment.
-For a more detailed list of short term food supplies and longer term food supplies, click HERE.
+For a more detailed list of short term food supplies and longer term food supplies, click here.

 For information on necessary and essential items needed to prepare for emergencies, go to Prepping: A Beginner’s Guide – Pt.
 2